ppxasjsm/workshop/events/bristol2018/server.md

 Please only click this once, as it will log you into a new session.
 This may take between 30-60 seconds, so please be patient. *DO NOT CLICK MULTIPLE TIMES*, else you will launch too many sessions and will block anyone else from connecting.

-If you are unable to connect to the main server, the you can use the backup.
-Click below to log into the backup server (will open in new tab):

-<a href="http://52.224.106.164/hub/tmplogin" target="_blank">Login to backup server</a>

-Again, do not click this link multiple times as you will block the server.

 ## Reconnecting to the server

 If you accidentally close the browser page you can reconnect to the server with your existing login using the below link (opens in new tab):

 <a href="http://workshop.biosimspace.org" target="_blank">Reconnect to server</a>

-or

-<a href="http://52.224.106.164" target="_blank">Reconnect to backup server</a>

 ## Logging out when you are finished